How is contaminated land managed by City of Newcastle?

 If City of Newcastle is required to list contamination information on a planning certificate it will be located at:

 - Under Item 10 – Contaminated Land Management Act, 1997

 - Under the sub-heading ‘Other Matters’ which is the last item listed on the certificate.

 The NSW Environment Protection Authority

 can also provide advice regarding engaging a contaminated land consultant in NSW.

-You can obtain a section 10.7(2) and or a section 10.7(5) planning certificate for the property from Council.
-These certificates will list any reports or other documentation required to be disclosed on the certificate by Council pertaining to contamination.
+You can obtain a section 10.7(2) and or a section 10.7(5) planning certificate for the property from us.
+These certificates will list any reports or other documentation required to be disclosed on the certificate by City of Newcastle pertaining to contamination.

 : Different information is required to be listed on the section 10.7(2) and section 10.7(5) certificate see Section 5.02 Land Contamination - Newcastle Development Control Plan 2012